-As you can see from the chart above the percentage of shares that are sold short for American Airlines Group has grown since its last report.
-This does not mean that the stock is going to fall in the near-term but traders should be aware that more shares are being shorted.
+As you can see from the chart above the percentage of shares that are sold short for American Airlines Group has declined since its last report.
+This does not mean that the stock is going to rise in the near-term but traders should be aware that less shares are being shorted.

 Comparing American Airlines Group's Short Interest Against Its Peers

 Peer comparison is a popular technique amongst analysts and investors for gauging how well a company is performing.
 A company's peer is another company that has similar characteristics to it, such as industry, size, age, and financial structure.
 You can find a company's peer group by reading its 10-K, proxy filing, or by doing your own similarity analysis.

 According to Benzinga Pro, American Airlines Group's peer group average for short interest as a percentage of float is 6.65%, which means the company has more short interest than most of its peers.

 Did you know that increasing short interest can actually be bullish for a stock?
 This post by Benzinga Money explains how you can profit from it..